 My approach is always individualized, focusing on a client’s strengths, needs, and interests.

 As children grow and develop, they face unique challenges in later grades with respect to academic and social functioning.
-Speech therapy for older clients (ages 7-18) can provide support for academic and executive functioning skills, helping them build independence and supporting those with language-based learning challenges.
-For older children who are targeting social communication skills, our goals are grounded in neurodiversity-affirming principles.
-Goals may include a focus on self-advocacy, perspective-taking, problem-solving, setting and respecting personal boundaries, understanding differences in communication styles, interpreting social situations, developing knowledge about their own community, and learning about what constitutes healthy relationships with peers and other community members.
+Speech therapy for older clients (ages 7-18) can provide support for academic and executive functioning skills, helping them build independence to target language-based learning challenges.
+For older children targeting social communication skills, our goals are grounded in neurodiversity-affirming principles.
+Goals may include a focus on self-advocacy, perspective-taking, problem-solving, setting and respecting personal boundaries, understanding differences in communication styles, interpreting social situations, and learning all about what constitutes healthy relationships with peers and other members of their community.

 I also provide services to adults seeking services for vocal hygiene or functional voice challenges.